Come to Rethymno and celebrate “Vendema”!

 In your potatoes and vegetables and bake them in the oven.

 In your risotto, giving it a lighter and more Mediterranean touch.
-Adding in the end of cooking a little freshly squeezed lemon you have a delicious Cretan pilaf.
+By adding a little freshly squeezed lemon at the end of cooking you have a delicious Cretan pilaf.

-In your soup, add a little olive oil to make the flavors and fragrances more intense.
+In your legumes and inn your soup, add a little olive oil to make the flavors and fragrances more intense.